DIDSR/calzone/paper/paper.md

     fix_slope=True
 )
 ```
-The values of the slope and intercept give you a sense of the form of miscalibration.
-A slope greater than 1 indicates that the model is overconfident at high probabilities and underconfident at low probabilities, and vice versa.
-An intercept greater than 0 indicates that the model is overconfident in general, and vice versa.
-Notice that even if the slope is 1 and the intercept is 0, the model might not be calibrated, as Cox's calibration analysis fails to capture some types of miscalibration, including quadratic effects or other non-linearities.

-### Integrated calibration index (ICI)
+The values of the slope and intercept can represent miscalibration throughout the range of probabiliy outputs.
 The integrated calibration index (ICI) is very similar to Expected calibration error (ECE).
 It also tries to measure the average deviation between predicted probability and true probability.
 However, ICI does not use binning to estimate the true probability of a group of samples with similar predicted probability.
 Instead, ICI uses curve smoothing techniques to fit the regression curve and uses the regression result as the true probability [@ICI_austin].
 The ICI is then calculated using the following formula:
 $$
 \text{ICI} = \frac{1}{n}\sum_{i=1}^{n} |f(p_i)-p_i|
 $$